victordiaz/PHONK/README.md

-PHONK
+# PHONK
 **Phonk is a self-contained, creative coding environment for Android Devices.**

 [![github version](https://img.shields.io/github/license/victordiaz/phonk.svg)](https//github.com/victordiaz/phonk)
 [![PRs welcome](https://img.shields.io/badge/PRs-welcome-ff69b4.svg)](https://github.com/victordiaz/phonk/issues)

-## Introduction
 :tada: Hello!
 I'm happy to see you here reading about PHONK!!

-PHONK is an app for your Android device(s) that lets you create scripts easy and rapidly using Javascript.<br />
-You can code directly from the Android device or using the remote Editor from your computer using your web browser.

-The API is simple and quite extensive.
-Create UI, accessing the sensors, using Bluetooth BLE or creating interactive graphics and sounds is quite easy!

-Check the Examples!
+PHONK is a **self-contained creative coding toolbox** for your **Android** devices.
+Create scripts rapidly from your phone or using the **remote Web Editor** on your computer.
+The API is simple an extensive GUI; audio, graphics, bluetooth ble, arduino, OSC, midi, and much more.

+Have a look in the [PHONK website](http://www.phonk.io) for more info

 # ![animation](./images/phonk_animation_white_bg.gif)

 ## Features
-- Takes 1 min to setup in your phone.
+- Takes 1 min to setup on your phone.
-- No need to install anything in your computer
+- No need to install anything on your computer
-- Uses Javascript thanks to Mozilla Rhino, an old but powerful library that exposes Java to Javascript
+- PHONK Uses Javascript but it calls native Java functions, getting close to native speed.
 - Simplified API.
 Create custom interfaces and access on-device sensors in a couple of lines of code
 - Pseudo Live Coding (Select your code and Control (or Cmd) + Shift + X to live execute)
-- Bluetooth and Arduino in few lines of code
+- Bluetooth and Arduino in a few lines of code
 - MQTT, Http requests, Websockets, OSC, Midi
 - Access to Processing.org API
 - Use your PureData skills thanks to the embed LibPd